TorrentLawyer/Strike-3-Holdings-LLC-lawsuits/README.md

 Right now, we are currently banned 100% from the Bing search engines.
 This means that we are no longer showing up on DuckDuckGo, or any of the other piracy-focused search engines we use each day.
 Google is still listing our articles, but having thousands of good quality articles written over the years is simply frustrating.

 For these reasons, I am turning to you -- the reader -- to help me figure out how to best share our articles and our content.

+Warm regards,
+Rob Cashman
+Owner of the Cashman Law Firm PLLC, and author of the TorrentLawyer Blog